Expansive Clay Soils In Texas And Foundation Repair.

 Expansive soil contains smectite clays and that’s the type that absorbs water.
-The more water they absorb, they more they swell.
+The more water they absorb, the more they swell.
 When they expand or swell, they exert a great deal of strength and put pressure on the vertical face of a foundation, causing lateral movement and foundation cracks.
 In addition, expansive clay soils contract when they are dry.
-That’s why you’ll need to repair your foundation and fix any damage you find.
+That’s why homes in Dallas and Tarrant County frequently need foundation repair.

 According to the American Society of Civil Engineers, nearly one quarter of all homes in the U.S. have some foundation damage as a result of these soils.
 In fact, it’s been established that foundation damage is responsible for more financial loss to property owners than hurricanes, tornadoes, floods and earthquakes combined.
 Texas’ expansive soils and their impact on your foundation really add up.
 The damaging effects of these soils include large gaps in foundations.
 This is estimated to exceed two billion dollars annually.
 This figure can be specifically attributed to soils that contain clay.

-To deal with foundation damage caused by expansive soil, local foundation repair contractors use several techniques for fixing structures.
-These methods include pressed concrete foundation piers and steel foundation piers.
+Standard techniques contractors use include installing pressed concrete foundation piers and steel foundation piers.
 They both stop foundation damage.
 Concrete piers are used more often because they don’t cost as much as steel pilings.

 Clay soil found in the North Texas area has expansive properties can exert tremendous pressure on buildings when it expands.
 In fact, this pressure has been estimated to be as high as 14,000 pounds per square foot.
 Buildings of all types are likely to sustain foundation damage if they are constructed on clay soils that are expansive.
 Single-family homes are considerably more likely to suffer significant damage that requires foundation repair than apartment or office buildings.
 That’s because structures of this type are so large.